-This course is for students who would benefit from an underpinning Science curriculum.
+This course is for students who would benefit from an underpinning Science curriculum and is recommended to those students who are not thinking at this stage of A levels, or other post-16 qualifications, in Science.
 This forms part of a student's core curriculum.
 Students have specialist Science teachers and 6 lessons of Science per week.